hzoscar/EBACMX/README.md

 - **Description:** In the Cloud Analytics project, I set up a simple Data Lake in AWS, utilizing a CSV file stored in an S3 bucket.
 I performed ETL (Extract, Transform, Load) operations and connected to the data.
 My analysis included SQL commands for exploratory data analysis and Python scripting.
 To conclude, I created a dynamic dashboard with storytelling elements using Google Data Studio to communicate the project's insights effectively.

 These projects allowed me to apply the skills and knowledge gained throughout the course, providing practical experience in data analysis and visualization.
+Furthermore, in this section, **I would like to highlight the activities of the modules about ML with a strong focus on ensuring data quality and readiness for analysis and building machine learning models through  data cleaning and preparation**.

 ## Usage